-After a near decade-long legal battle to get Vince out of prison and into treatment, in January 2022, on his last day in office, Governor Northam granted Vince Gilmer clemency petition, allowing Vince to be released from prison, but only if transferred to a mental hospital.
-For the last six months, though technically a free man, Vince has remained in prison, wheelchair-bound and suffering from late-stage Huntington’s disease because his transfer to a Virginia public mental hospital has been prevented.
+After a near decade-long legal battle to get Vince out of prison and into treatment, in January 2022, on his last day in office, Governor Ralph Northam granted Vince Gilmer clemency, allowing Vince to be released from prison to a mental health facility.
+For the last 14 months, though technically a free man, Vince has remained in prison, wheelchair-bound and suffering from late-stage Huntington’s disease.

 Vince needs our help.
 Contribute today